 [Editor’s note: I still gets dozens of hits on this page daily, so if you’re a visitor and you like what you read, welcome!
-You might have guessed that this isn’t just a southern gospel site, so if you’d like to know more, check out the short version here.
+If you’d like to know more, check out the short version here.
 Thanks!]

 Brennan Manning died last week.
 Yet another in a strikingly long list of notable deaths over the span of just a few short weeks here in April, including Edith Schaeffer, Margaret Thatcher, and, most recently, George Beverly Shea (may their righteous memories be a blessing).
 The news of Manning’s death prompted me to do a bit of digging on exactly what kind of gospel he taught.
 I knew that The Ragamuffin Gospel was a profound influence on one of my favorite songwriters, Rich Mullins, whose Ragamuffin Band was named after Manning’s book.
 But I also knew that he’s been quoted, claimed and cited as an inspiration by a lot of openly liberal Christians (as just one example, Christian worship leader Carlos Whittaker has a blog entitled Ragamuffin Soul).
 The fact that so many different people thought he was so wonderful left me a little confused, and curious.